theRAPTLab/gsgo/gs_packages/gem_srv/docs_gem_srv/sm-object-ref.md

 ## Stack Machine Objects

 The Stack Machine implements code that pertains to **scriptable objects**.
-The main interface for this is an `SM_Object`, which is of type `T_Scopeable`.
+The main interface for this is an `SM_Object`, which is of type `I_Scopeable`.
 The objects defined below are run in one of three contexts:

 * an DECLARATION phase (smc_define)
 * an INIT phase (smc_initialize program)